-Bonus 2001:
+Bonus:

-Bill board - The Best We Have Seen
+Billboard - The Best We Have Seen

-Eagle Ridge

-Galena, IL

-Daily Fee

-Resort

-Green Fee: \$\$\$
+Eagle Ridge Galena, IL Daily Fee Resort Green Fee: \$\$\$

-Most signs are "announcement s" not enticements.
+Most signs are "announcements" not enticements.

-Bonus 2003: Complimentary Luggage Tags
+Bonus: Complimentary Luggage Tags

 Golfers are an "interesting breed."
 Collectively, they are all in search of the ultimate golf experience.
 With only 10% population playing the game, thousands of dollars in advertising and marketing can be wasted.
 How do you convey cost efficiently a course's brand and create an incentive for a potential customer to come?